-Some teachers are unable to handle students' social-emotional level and Few teachers also mentioned that they are unable to resolve any conflict amongst the students in the class.
+Many teachers reported they have too much work or activity beyond the classroom and are unable to handle students' social-emotional level.
+Few teachers also mentioned that they are unable to resolve any conflict amongst the students in the class.